-In many cases, excess fat that lies between the muscles and the skin is suctioned off with liposuction either before or along with the tummy-tuck.
+In many cases, excess fat that lies between the muscles and the skin is suctioned out with liposuction either before or along with the tummy tuck.
 This rids the abdomen of fatty bulk and allows the area to appear smoother, flatter, and thus, more pleasing in appearance.

 Excess skin, fatty deposits, and weak abdominal muscles can result from weight gain during pregnancy, weight fluctuations, or hereditary causes.

 - The mini tummy tuck

 A full abdominoplasty tightens the muscle structure and removes excess skin from the upper and the lower abdomen.
 An incision is made in the mid/lower abdomen under the belly button area, and the skin is then lifted up to the rib cage area.

 Another small incision is made around the belly button itself so it can be freed from the rest of the skin and brought out through another place on the abdomen as the upper skin is pulled downward, tightened, and repositioned.
 Excess skin is trimmed away, and the area is stitched together with the lower skin.

 A mini abdominoplasty removes excess skin from below the umbilicus or belly button.
 A ‘crescent’ type incision is placed just above or at the pubic hairline.
 The belly button usually remains unaltered.
 Muscles can also be tightened in the lower abdomen.